owenvoke/torrent-parser-php/README.md

 ## Functions

-For all parsers there are a few functions...
+For the parsers there are a few functions...

 The static `search` function:
 ```php